abdulsaber/DSA/README.md

 1. Print all the ancestors of a given node in a binary tree.
 2. Lowest common ancestor of a binary tree.
 3. Convert a binary tree to a doubly linkedlist.
-4. Burn a binary tree starting from a leaf node.[IC]
+4. Burn a binary tree starting from a leaf node.

-DAY-36
+DAY-36 (Binary Search Tree)

-1.
+1. Search in BST.
+2. Insert an element in a BST.
+3. Delete an element in a BST.